mattalcock/mattalcock.github.com/source/_posts/2012-04-22-python-sorting-algorithms.markdown

 {% img  images/algos/sort-compare-micro.png %}

-As you can see altough insertion sort is terrible at large list sizes the fact that its inplace and not recurrsive means its actually quite good at small lists consitently beating both merge and quick sort for list under 16 elements.
+As you can see although insertion sort is terrible at large list sizes the fact that its 'in place' and not recursive means its actually quite good at small lists consistently beating both merge and quick sort for list under 16 elements.

 ####So why is the inbuilt algorithm so good?